sciZer0/7/v/README.md

 <b>About Immutability</b>

-This might seem that ideally, there should be no variables that might be adjusted or updates of code that might be done in order to change the way the system works.
+This might seem that ideally, in codebase, there should be no variables that might be adjusted or updates of code that might be done in order to change the way the system works.

 But, unfortunately, total immutability of code is an impossible thing in the modern world since the project inevitably risks becoming hopelessly obsolete.
 So even Bitcoin's codebase is limitedly changeable, not to mention codebases of new blockçhains.